gllrmzndm/portfolioguillermozaandam/src/content/work/CMD_Hanze.md

  [CMD Hanze Hogeschool](https://gllrmzndm.github.io/Hanzehogeschool/)

-Nieuwe website voor mezelf, aangezien ik te lui was om elke keer het gebouw op te zoeken, Als je op "Waar zijn de les gebouwen" drukt krijg foto's te zien met les gebouwen.
+New website for myself, since I was too lazy to look up the building each time, If you press "Where are the lesson buildings" you get to see pictures with lesson buildings.

-Als je op één van de foto's drukt, wordt Google Maps geopend en krijg je automatisch aanwijzing, alles is gehardlinked.
+If you press on one of the photos, Google Maps opens and you get directions automatically, everything is hardlinked.

-- Alles op éém plek in plaats van overal verspeid bij de originele website van Hanze hogeschool
+- Everything in one place instead of scattered everywhere on the original Hanze website
-- Darkmode en lightmode toegvoegd
+- Darkmode and lightmode added

-Je kan hier de website bekijken: [CMD Hanzehogeschool](https://gllrmzndm.github.io/Hanzehogeschool/#)
+You can check out the website here: [CMD Hanzehogeschool](https://gllrmzndm.github.io/Hanzehogeschool/#)

 ---